Last Updated on March 19, 2021 by Julia Wilson

 Stop and check on the animal.
 If it is still alive, very carefully pick up the cat (place it on a board where practical to avoid further trauma), and drive it to the nearest veterinarian.
 Please don’t leave the cat there when it can potentially be saved.

-If the animal is deceased, take it to the nearest veterinary practice so that they can scan the animal.
+If the animal is deceased, take it to the nearest veterinary practise so that they can scan the animal.
 Accidents happen, and animals can suddenly dart out on the road, but if you do hit the animal, don’t just leave it there.

 In the UK at least, by law, you must report it to the police if you have hit a dog (sadly cats aren’t included in the legislation).